Tennessee nursing assistant beat 90-year-old mother with Alzheimer's: report

 The daughter of the 90-year-old woman reportedly told police she found her mother with concerning injuries in her bed

-Memphis police arrested a nursing assistant Tuesday after she allegedly beat a 90-year-old patient with Alzheimer's in 2017, according to local reports.
+Memphis police arrested a nursing assistant Tuesday after she allegedly beat a 90-year-old patient with Alzheimer's in 2017, according to an affidavit.

 Veronica Stewart, 40, was initially charged in 2017 with three counts of aggravated assault, according to Shelby County, Tennessee, inmate records.